Westlake Man Sentenced To More Than 21 Years In Prison For Meth And Gun Possession Charges

 “It took the work of police, sheriff’s deputies, and federal agents, along with witnesses to bring the defendants in this drug distribution operation to justice,” Finley stated.
 “I want to thank all of those who put their time and lives on the line to remove harmful and illegal drugs from our streets.”

-The Westlake Police Department, Calcasieu Parish Sheriff’s Office, Lake Charles Police Department, FBI Safe Streets Task Force, Combined Anti-drug Team (CAT) Task Force, and the Drug Enforcement Administration Laboratory conducted the investigation.
+The Westlake Police Department, Calcasieu Parish Sheriff’s Office, Lake Charles Police Department, FBI-Safe Streets Task Force, Combined Anti-drug Team (CAT) Task Force, and the DEA Laboratory conducted the investigation.
 Assistant U.S. Attorney Joseph T. Mickel is prosecuting the case.